 Maintenance company.
 A maintenance company, whether it is an independent contractor or truck company’s employee, could fail to fix a problem with the truck.
 This maintenance problem could cause an accident while the driver is in transit.

 If an accident victim files a lawsuit against the truck driver and the driver can prove they weren’t at fault, the case ends.
-The only way to determine for sure if the truck driver was at fault or someone else to have a lawyer conduct a semi-truck investigation.
+The only way to determine for sure if the truck driver was at fault or someone else to have a Car accident lawyer investigation.
 The investigation will determine fault.
 By determining fault, your attorney will know who to sue to recover damages for their client.

 Recovering Damages in a Semi-Truck Accident